tjukanovt/30DayMapChallenge/README.md

 ## Tools 🔨🔧

 Because the challenge is aimed to be open for everyone, the tools listed here will be *open source tools*.
-That doesn't mean that **the challenge can be done with any kind of software** (or even without any software).
+Still, **the challenge can be done with any kind of software** (or even without any software).
 Programming skills are not in any way a requirement to do the maps.

  - [QGIS](https://www.qgis.org/en/site/)
 	 - A Free and Open Source Geographic Information System.
 A desktop software that allows you to read/write multiple data formats and output (mainly static) maps.